-HRI Engine Profile
+RoIS Engine Profile

-The HRI Engine Profile defines the class of an HRI Engine or sub HRI Engine and the HRI Components that can be used by that HRI Engine.
-This profile is defined for every HRI Engine.
+The RoIS Engine Profile defines the class of an RoIS Engine or sub RoIS Engine and the RoIS Components that can be used by that RoIS Engine.
+This profile is defined for every RoIS Engine.

-This profile defines a list of HRI Components and parameters possessed by an HRI- Engine unit.
-It defines HRI-Engine identifiers (HRI-Engine name, ID, etc.).
-HRI Components and parameters that can be used by this HRI Engine are defined by specifying HRI-Component Profiles and Parameter.
+This profile defines a list of RoIS Components and parameters possessed by an HRI- Engine unit.
+It defines RoIS-Engine identifiers (RoIS-Engine name, ID, etc.).
+RoIS Components and parameters that can be used by this RoIS Engine are defined by specifying RoIS-Component Profiles and Parameter.
 Items to be defined in this profile are listed in Table 8.35.

 Table 8.35: HRI_Engine_Profile